oliox/304TermProject/README.md

 # Introduction
-This repo is maintained by Oussama Saoudi, Oliver Oxford, Abdullah Eshaq
+This repo was maintained by Oussama Saoudi, Oliver Oxford, Abdullah Eshaq.
+It was developed in a school github account which I no longer have access to, but I copied the files over to here.

 # How to run the project
 1. Install guava into your project dependencies